 Game #5: The Lifeboat Game

 This game is about making difficult moral decisions as a team and reaching a consensus.
 The team gets a list of 14 people who are on a sinking ship in the middle of the ocean.
-There is one lifeboat which can rescue only 8 people.
-The team has to decide together who is worth rescuing and they have only 15 minutes.
+There is only one lifeboat and it only has room for y 8 people.
+The team has just 15 minutes to decide together who is worth rescuing and who will be left to drown.

-The people on the list are morally ambiguous and there is no right choice.
-For example, who is worth more: Billy, a a 16 year old boy who steals, or Tom, a 41 year old war hero who hears voices?
-Expect a lot of discussion on ethics and strong opinions.
+The people on the list are morally ambiguous and there is no right or wrong answer.
+For example, who is worth more?
+Billy, a 16 year old who steals?
+Or Tom, a 41 year old war hero who hears voices?
+Expect a lot of discussion on ethics and some strong opinions!

 The final list doesn’t matter.
-The point of the game is for people to reach the consensus within 15 minutes or everyone dies.
+The point of the game is for people to reach a consensus through negotiation within 15 minutes before everyone dies.

 Game #6: Faraway Kingdom

-People will hate this game, which is why they can learn so much from it.
-The game teaches the importance of communicating progress and what happens when you don’t give feedback.
+People will hate this game, which is exactly why they can learn so much from it.
+This game teaches the importance of communicating progress, and what happens when you don’t give feedback.

 There are two teams: those who wait and those who work.
-While the working group solves a problem, the waiting group waits and gets more and more anxious.
+While the working group solves a problem, the waiting group waits for the answer, the whole time getting more and more anxious.

-The point of the game is for someone from working group to brief the waiting group on what’s going and manage their expectations.
+The point of the game is for someone from working group to brief the waiting group on what’s going on and realistically manage their expectations.
 Of course, you as a facilitator don’t tell them that.
-They have to learn that on their own.
+They have to figure out that part on their own.

 Read more about our experience with this team building game here.